-The Muskegon and Port Huron Baking and Pastry program is accredited by the American Culinary Federation Education Foundation Accrediting Commission (ACFEFAC).
-Graduates are eligible to become Certified Pastry Culinarians upon graduation.
 CIM is the only Institution Statewide and one of the only six in the U.S. to earn the "Recognition of Quality Culinary Education" designation from the Prestigious Global Authority World Association of Chefs' Societies.

-Culinary Arts, Associate of Applied Science
+Culinary Arts, AAS

 Chefs and head cooks combine their culinary arts knowledge and food presentation ideas with strong business and management skills.
 In addition to preparing food, they develop recipes and menus; supervise, hire and train kitchen staff; review and maintain food and supply inventories; and ensure operations run efficiently and profitably.